 Categories & Articles:

-Long before Kansas ever became a state, there were several Native American tribes that called the region home, including:
+Long before Kansas ever became a state, several Native American tribes called the region home, including:

 In addition to these first inhabitants, the Cheyenne Indians, who were close allies of the Arapaho, were far-ranging people, covering vast areas of the Great Plains, primarily covering what would become South Dakota, Wyoming, Nebraska, Colorado, and sometimes ranging into northwestern Kansas.

 However, beginning in the 1820s, the area that would become Kansas was permanently set aside as Indian Territory by the U.S. government and was closed to settlement by whites.
 The government then began to resettle the Native American tribes already present in eastern Kansas to make room to move eastern tribes in the area.
 In June 1825, the Kanza Nation, from whom the state took its name, ceded 20 million acres of their territory and were afterward limited to a northeast Kansas reservation.
 In the same month, the Osage Nation was also limited to a reservation in southeast Kansas.